Customer Relationship Management 101

 - Gaining and developing customer loyalty

-The importance of CRM cannot be understated.
+CRM brings about many benefits for a business.
 The 3 main benefits of CRM are:

 1. Higher customer retention rates